peterhoward42/minikafka/docs/log.md

         *  Define and wrk only with a unary produce message to start with
             *  Make proto fil
-        *  Compile it inti toykafka.pb.go and grok tpes and interfaces o  Maker server
+        *  Compile it inti toykafka.pb.go and grok tpes and interfaces
+        *  Maker server
             *  Cut down example to min viable
             *  Get it to compile
             *  Call it from cmd
-                *  Division of responsibilities wrong between command and server class o  Try running it o  Should server's produce method be private o  Make client o  Try it out
+                *  Division of responsibilities wrong between command and server class
+            *  Try running it
+        o  Make client
+            *  Cut down example to min viable
+            *  Integrate with cli command
+            *  Get to compile
+                *  Two main()s !
+            o  Try against server
+                o  Need to configure security
+                    o  Server
+                    o  Client
+        o  Must we have timeout on request o  How get go generate to work o  Make it do the real thing for a produce against a in-memory backend. o  Add in get command

 o  Add tests